dusrdev/PrettyConsole/README.md

 ## ⬇ Installation

-* The last stable release will be available in the releases section in a .dll format.
+To keep build pipelines simple, since version 1.5.2, the new packages will only be available in **Nuget**.

 * Nuget   [![](https://img.shields.io/nuget/dt/PrettyConsole?label=Downloads)](https://www.nuget.org/packages/PrettyConsole/)

 ## 📺 Output Examples